mqAncientHistory/cityOfRome/PompeyEwanBlog/TPtexttest.md

 ====================

-The *quadriportico* (*figs. 2 & 11*) was an immense enclosed space, approximately 180 m long and 135 m wide [@Temelini].
-The *quadriportico* consisted of a double colonnade outlining a large open public space, which was most likely a park consisting of a number of gardens [@Temelini].
+The *quadriportico* (*figs. 2 & 11*) was an immense enclosed space, approximately 180 m long and 135 m wide [@Temelini: 44].
+The *quadriportico* consisted of a double colonnade outlining a large open public space, which was most likely a park consisting of a number of gardens [@Temelini: 45].

 As recorded by Vitruvius [(Vitr.
 5.9.1)](http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Vitruvius/5*.html#9.1),